shereshevsky/pg_grants_manager/README.md

 ### Use Case 1: Generate current permissions map granted to users in the DB

 Generate current permissions report.
-The function creates table with permissions snapshot you can use for report or grants managment:
+The function creates table with permissions snapshot you can use for report or grants management:

 ```sql